 I am not a ‘Buddhist.’
-I am, however, an aspiring vegan…Long have I had a vague sense that learning to meditate (or activating the part of me that always knew how to) could have some positive effect on my life… Or on my disordered eating more specifically.
-So finally I spent some real, quality time with myself out in the void, and sure enough – little bits of clarity begin to ring true and through from the immortal self.
+I am, however, an aspiring vegan.
+I’ve had a vague sense that learning to meditate (or activating the part of me that always knew how to) could have some positive effect on my life.
+Or on my disordered eating more specifically.
+So finally I spent some real, quality time with myself out in the void.
+And sure enough – little bits of clarity begin to ring true and through from the immortal self.
 Fearful thought patterns are starting to break down and I am overwhelmed by gratitude.
+Mindful eating has helped me heal.
 Bulimia, from my experience, is reactionary.
 Meditation slows down the time in space to give the suffering a chance to choose not to suffer.
 It is as simple as this.

 But how do you restore such a difficult relationship with food?

 I decided to make the following ‘Eating Check List’ which, you will soon see, is not much of a list.
 But more a spherical orb of advice.
 It is inspired by Thit Nach Hahn’s ‘How to Eat’ and embellished by my experience living with a deeply disturbed, ever changing, eating disorder.
 I pray it brings just a little bit more peace to your relationship to food, yourselves, and the world at large.
 I am no critically acclaimed expert, but I’ve been ‘there’ as much as anyone has.